tanyp88/opencv-jupyter-docker/README.md

 To create a container,and to access the docker cmdline,or accessing http://localhost:8888,using the Inial password "Haha".

 $docker exec -it -d -p 8888:8888 -v ./opencv:/home/opencv opencv-jupyter  tanyep/ubuntu20:jupyterlab.2 /bin/bash

+#Nvidia gpu options

+pls add "--gpus all" to the cmdline above.